amw720386/pdf-highlight-oa/README.md

 Do note that this is simply a very rough implementation of indexing/implementing searchable-vectors, obviously with a more precise model and more queries to the model, it'd be a LOT more precise.
 Do also note that this feature and the next one are both very intertwined and reflective of each other.

-- On upload, we extract text per page (prefer the PDF text layer; OCR only if needed), then create page embeddings with text-embedding-3-small (1536-d).
+- On upload, it extracts text per page (prefer the PDF text layer; OCR only if needed), then create page embeddings with text-embedding-3-small (1536-d).

 - Those vectors are stored locally in SQLite alongside the page text and pdfId.

-- On search, we embed the query once, compute cosine similarity against all stored page vectors, and return the top pages.
+- On search, it embeds the query once, computes cosine similarity against all stored page vectors, and then returns the top pages.

-- For each hit page, we pull a few probe words from its text to quickly re-locate and draw an exact highlight in the viewer.
+- For each hit page, it pulls a few probe words from its text to quickly re-locate and draws an exact highlight in the viewer.

 3. Page level indexing

-- We index one vector per page: on upload we extract each page’s text (use the PDF text layer when present; if a page is image-only, we OCR just that page) and store {pdfId, page, text, embedding} in SQLite.
+- It indexes one vector per page: on upload it extracts each page’s text (use the PDF text layer when present; if a page is image-only, we OCR just that page) and store {pdfId, page, text, embedding} in SQLite.

 - Page-level keeps vectors small and localized, so huge PDFs are searchable without giant, single-document embeddings.

-- On search, we embed the query once, compute cosine similarity against all page vectors, and return the best pages.
+- On search, it embeds the query once, then computes cosine similarity against all page vectors, and return the best pages.

-- For each hit page, we grab a few probe words from its text to quickly re-locate and draw an exact highlight in the viewer—even when the original PDF was entirely images.
+- For each hit page, it grabs a few probe words from its text to quickly re-locate and draw an exact highlight in the viewer—even when the original PDF was entirely images.

 4. PDF upload to supabase and relevant schema